spaceprofessor/aed-handout/HAAD-D01_Handout.md

 # Indroduction to Atmospheric Entry

-*This website was created exclusively for the course "Hypersonic Aerodynamics and Atmospheric Entry" at FH Aachen University of Applied Sciences by Prof. Dr. Bernd Dachwald*
+*This handout was created exclusively for the course "Hypersonic Aerodynamics and Atmospheric Entry" at FH Aachen University of Applied Sciences by Prof. Dr. Bernd Dachwald*

 ![](figures/haae-d01_intro_Seite_01.png)